Free Initial Assessment

 • Photographs of damage to property.

-This list is not exhaustive, and the evidence you require depends upon your particular case.
+This list is not exhaustive, and the evidence you require to present depends on your case.

 Can you challenge an occupation order?

-Receiving an occupation order and being shut out of your family home is a frightening and distressing experience.
+Receiving an occupation order and being shut out of your family home can be a frightening and distressing experience.
 If you believe an occupation order has been granted unfairly, then you may be able to contest it.

-It is important to seek legal advice quickly to put the matter right.
-You must obey an occupation order because failure to do so can result in a fine of thousands of pounds or a prison sentence, and it can also weaken your position when you contest.
+It is important to seek legal advice promptly to put the matter right.
+You must obey an occupation order as failure to do so can result in a fine of thousands of pounds or a prison sentence, and it can also weaken your position when you contest.

 If an occupation order should not have been granted, our family lawyers can build strong evidence and fight your case.